NickCascella/front-end-shopify-challenge/README.md

 # Fun with GPT-3

-Front-end developer shopify challenge for the fall 2022 internship program.
+Front-end developer Shopify challenge for the fall 2022 internship program.

 ## Authors